iraytrace/drupaljoomla/README.txt

-This folder provides the necessary content to install Drupal and/or Joomla on an ubuntu system using Docker.
+This folder provides the necessary content to install Drupal on an ubuntu system using Docker.

 Note: The implementation of docker supplied with Ubuntu is a bit dated.
 Don't install it when installing the OS.
 Instead, install the latest version